 The second dilemma concerned the option of informing the couples that the only method is to undergo IVF which is an expensive treatment and has less than 40%(13) chance of being successful( while the mean live birth from one cycle and its subsequent cryo-cycles was only 33%)(13).Many of those in these situations were of low socio economic status and it was not clear to me as to whether resorting to these treatments that do not provide 100% success is worth their money.
+Most of the respondents in the survey were of middle socio-economic status across all the three districts.
+Approximately 50 percent of the respondents were Hindu while 33 percent were Muslim and 17 percent were Christian.
+Majority of the respondents were educated more than high school level, and only 0.3 percent were only illiterate.
 This was again a judgement call that I was making on the basis of my own middle class values, both judging their socio-economic contexts and their biological options.

+I approached the participants with an assumed position of ‘knowing’ (15), I was both knowledgeable of the particular issue under study and I was also empathetic towards the women who were going through this whole infertility conundrum.
+Being a woman with a reproductive body enabled me to empathise with these women at a more personal level and hence it was difficult for me to cut their one fine thread of ‘hope’ that they were holding on to.
+And I also assumed a position of power in the field, because I was talking to them from within the health system.
+So I had to be cautious of the my responses since the role I assumed and the one assigned to me by my participants would have jeopardised their ‘hope’.